Name Teardown: Why Sonos Is a Perfect Brand Name

 - Sonnet: Artistry and composition

-These associations work subliminally.
 Consumers don't consciously parse the morphology, but these connections influence perception.
-The name feels audio-related even before you know what the company does.
+The name feels audio-related before you even know what the company does.

 Sonos follows a trochaic stress pattern: SO-nos.
-The stress falls on the first syllable, followed by an unstressed syllable.
+Stress on the first syllable, followed by an unstressed syllable.
 This is the most common stress pattern in English two-syllable words:

 - TA-ble